Eugene M. Avrutin

 - Modern Jewish History, Eastern Europe, Russia

-Focusing primarily on the western territories of the Russian Empire, all of the research projects I have worked on reflect my scholarly interests in race and ethnicity, toleration and co-existence, legal culture, and the political dimensions of statecraft.
-Over the years, I have also worked on several collaborative projects: on visual culture and ethnography, gender and autobiography, human mobility, and ritual murder accusations.
+My scholarship explores historical problems that deal primarily with race and ethnicity, toleration and co-existence, legal culture, and the political dimensions of statecraft.
+Over the years, I have worked on several collaborative projects: on visual culture and ethnography, gender and autobiography, human mobility, ritual murder accusations, and anti-Jewish violence.
 My work incorporates extensive archival materials, which until the breakup of the Soviet Union have not been available to researchers.
 As a result, I have spent quite a bit of time in archives in Moscow, St. Petersburg, Kiev, Minsk, and Vilnius.
-As a teacher and scholar of East European Jewish history and culture, I incorporate much of what I write about in my courses on Jewish and European history, borderland violence and encounters, and legal culture.
+Most recently, I have turned my attention to how race works in the post-Soviet era, why, in particular, so many people identified (and continue to identify) with the slogan “Russia is for [ethnic] Russians.”
+As a teacher and scholar of East European Jewish history and culture and modern Russia, I incorporate much of what I write about in my courses on Jewish and European history, borderland violence and encounters, and legal culture.